lbaehren/prometheus-sumo/documentation/pages/pandora/Testing.md

 \section pandora_testing_intro Introduction

-Testing support was woven into the \ref refman_rails "Rails" fabric from the beginning.
+Testing support was woven into the \ref rails "Rails" fabric from the beginning.
 It wasn’t an “oh! let’s bolt on support for running tests because they're new and cool” epiphany.
 Just about every Rails application interacts heavily with a database - and, as a result, your tests will need a database to